 The 2020 Presidential Election On The Energy And Environmental Issues

-Generally speaking, Biden and Trump contrast significantly in their climate platforms.
-For instance, Trump references "climate" or "climate change" only four times inside his website's issues section, which we're all talking about his withdrawal from the Paris Climate Agreement.
-Contrast this with Biden's issues section, which references "climate" or "climate change" no less than 215 times.
+Generally speaking, Biden and Trump differ significantly in their climate platforms.
+For instance, Trump references "climate" or "climate change" only four times in his website's issues section, which concerns his withdrawal from the Paris Climate Agreement.
+In contrast, Biden's issues section references "climate" or "climate change" at least 215 times.

-The accompanying data was taken legitimately from donaldjtrump.com and joebiden.com, with specific references to pledges or promises made during the 2020 campaign.
+The accompanying data was legitimately taken from donaldjtrump.com and joebiden.com, referencing pledges or promises made during the 2020 campaign.

 On the Scope of Climate Action